 Poppy herself is lovely, perfectly friendly to those tasting and her passion for the wines the couple are making is infectious.

 I definitely advise booking for lunch in the courtyard or tasting room to avoid disappointment as they get super busy.
 The platters at Poppy’s winery showcase local produce and are substantial enough to share between two.

 At Gladstone they offer a DIY style platter where you choose the cheeses, crackers, meats and condiments out of a fridge and someone puts it together for you.

 Life feels pretty perfect when you’re sitting at the tables on their lawn in the sun and they even offer cute accommodation if you can’t bear the thought of leaving and want the area to yourself for the night.

 Gladstone also deserve points for offering a tasting flight with written descriptions of the wine rather than the wine tasting only being available at the cellar door.

 I’ve been a long time fan of the Cloudy Bay’s Pelorous sparkling wine, having cracked open many a bottle in celebration of something.
 Cloudy Bay had Oyster shucking in progress when I visited one March and it was an accompaniment we just had to have.

 Cloudy Bay has a gorgeous decking area as well as a lawn perfect for picnicking on.

 Amisfield – Queenstown

 In the case of Amisfield I’m not going to recommend ordering a platter, but rather their ‘Taste the chef’ menu with wine matches.
-Since Prince William visited with Kate a few years ago it’s proven tough to get into (if it wasn’t already before).
+Since Prince William visited with Kate it has proven tough to get into (if it wasn’t already before) and is certainly considered one of the best wineries in New Zealand.
 Wine tasting is $10 per person and their reisling was my personal favourite.